rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

     ...
     exit_group(0)                           = ?

-In the above trace we have removed some of the lines to keep the output in reasonable limits.
+In the above trace we have removed some of the lines to keep the output within reasonable limits.
 We have kept some relevant outputs, though.

 From the above output we can observe how a process is started (first group) or